 TEAD inhibitors block transcription factors (TEAD1-4) that drive cancer cell growth when the Hippo signaling pathway is disrupted.
 In mesothelioma, NF2 mutations disable Hippo signaling, causing overactivation of TEAD.
 This makes it an attractive drug target.

-How many mesothelioma patients might benefit from TEAD inhibitors?▼
+How many people with mesothelioma might benefit from TEAD inhibitors?▼

 Approximately 40-50% of pleural mesotheliomas have NF2 mutations or other Hippo pathway alterations that could make them candidates for TEAD inhibitor therapy.
 Molecular testing is needed to identify eligible patients.